-- If you have been convicted of committing two serious violations or one violation of law that regulates the operation of a motor vehicle at a railroad grade crossing within a three-year period, your TX CDL license will be suspended for a minimum of 60 days and a CDL ticket attorney in Austin is highly recommended.
+- If you have been convicted of committing two serious violations or have a violation that regulates the operation of a motor vehicle at a railroad grade crossing within three years, your TX CDL license will be suspended for a minimum of 60 days.
+A CDL ticket attorney in Austin is highly recommended.

 - If you have been convicted of committing three serious violations or two violations of law that regulates the operation of a motor vehicle at a railroad grade crossing within a three-year period, you will lose your commercial driving privileges for at least 120 days.